openedx/aspects-dbt/models/_docs/docs.md

 The "id" portion of the xAPI Verb for this event.
 See: https://xapi.com/statements-101/#verb
 {% enddocs %}

+{% docs attempt %}
+Number indicating which attempt this was
+{% enddocs %}

+{% docs problem_number %}
+The section, subsection, unit, and part number of the problem block.
+In the format 1:2:3_1
+{% enddocs %}

+{% docs success %}
+Boolean indicating whether the responses were correct
+{% enddocs %}

 {% docs object_tag_source %}
 Course objects and their associated tags from CMS events: